Checks

 Manopt.check_gradient

-— Functioncheck_gradient(M, F, gradF, p=rand(M), X=rand(M; vector_at=p); kwargs...)
+— Functioncheck_gradient(M, f, grad_f, p=rand(M), X=rand(M; vector_at=p); kwargs...)

-Check numerivcally whether the gradient gradF(M,p)
+Verify numerically whether the gradient grad_f(M,p)

 is correct, that is whether